Flexible Bayesian Nonlinear Model Configuration: Applications

 Table~\ref{dnn1} illustrates the effects of these changes on the interpretability of models.
 We report the ten most frequently detected features over $N = 100$ simulations.
 The results are not too surprising.
-Restricting the set of non-linear transformations results in increasingly more complex features.
+Restricting the set of nonlinear transformations results in increasingly more complex features.
 In Setting 1, there is not a single occurrence of a sigmoid function, while in Setting 2 the feature $\sigma$(-10.33+0.24$x_4$-8.83$x_8$) is selected in almost 75\% of the runs.
 Removing the complexity penalty in Setting 3 yields highly complex features, which are however no longer replicable over simulation runs.
-We conclude that more flexible sets of non-linear transformations $\mathcal{G}$ allow interpretable models to be selected.
+We conclude that more flexible sets of nonlinear transformations $\mathcal{G}$ allow interpretable models to be selected.
 These models also have a similar predictive performance to complex models based on a less flexible set of transformations.
 Problems with the latter approach include overfitting and a substantially higher need for memory and computational requirements, at least in the prediction stage.
-In contrast, BGNLM used with proper parameter settings constructs non-linear models that achieve state of the art prediction performance, while remaining relatively simple.
-Hence they represent sophisticated phenomena in a fairly parsimonious way.
+In contrast, BGNLM used with proper parameter settings constructs nonlinear models that achieve a state-of-the-art prediction performance, while remaining relatively simple.
+Hence, they represent sophisticated phenomena in a fairly parsimonious way.

 \refstepcounter{Example}